jkbroot/schemator/README.md

 ## Features

-- Automatically generates Eloquent models for each table in your database.
+- Automatically generates Eloquent models for each database table.
-- Supports generation of `belongsTo` and `hasMany` relationships.
+- Supports a wide array of relationships including `belongsTo`, `hasMany`, `hasOne`, `belongsToMany`, `morphOne`, and `morphMany`.
-- Capable of generating Filament resources if Filament is installed.
+- Generates Filament resources if Filament is installed, with support for various options like `--simple`, `--generate`, `--soft-deletes`, and `--view`.
-- Adds a comment to each model indicating it was created by Schemator.
+- Embeds a comment in each model indicating creation by Schemator for clarity and tracking.

 ## Requirements